yoeherrera/python-django-models-authentication/tasks_module3.md

 # Add Tag model

-We want to be able to add tags to each post in order organize them better by topic.
-To do that we'll create a new Tag mode..
-Create the Tag model by adding a new class into `mainapp/models.py`.
+We want to be able to add tags to each post in order to organize them better by topic.
+To do that we'll create a new `Tag` model.
+Create the `Tag` model by adding a new class into `mainapp/models.py`.
 Name the class `Tag` and make it extend `models.Model`.
 In the class body, add a field called `name` and set it to `models.CharField()`.
 Pass it a `max_length` of `50`.
 ```python
 class Tag(models.Model):
     name = models.CharField(max_length=50, unique=True)
 ```

-# Add method to sanitize tag input.
+# Add method to sanitize tag input

 We want all of the tags to be lowercase.
 To the `Tag` class, add a class method named `clean` that will set `self.name` to a lowercase version of itself.